 Auto accidents are just one way that nerve injuries occur.
 Individuals can also suffer nerve damage from slip and fall accidents, bicycle accidents and job-related accidents such as burns or construction injuries.

 If you’ve suffered a severe nerve injury due to the negligence or recklessness of another individual, you have the legal right to obtain compensation.
-Contact Crowe, Arnold & Majors to schedule a free consultation and discuss your options with one of our experienced personal injury attorneys.
+Contact Crowe Arnold & Majors today to schedule a free consultation and discuss your options with one of our experienced Dallas personal injury lawyers.